hylang/hy/docs/language/core.rst

 Usage: ``(juxt f &rest fs)``

-Return a function that apply a set of functions to same arguments and collect the result into a list.
+Return a function that applies each of the supplied functions to a single set of arguments and collects the results into a list.

 .. code-block:: hy